SOD INSTALLATION GUIDE

 Sod & Turfgrass Installation Guide

 The following is a step-by-step guide for installation of your new sod.
+We'll guide you from grass delivery to getting your turf planted.
 After following the guidelines found in our Yard Preparation Guide, you’re ready to install.

 For long-term lawn management please refer to Raft River Sod Lawn Maintenance Guide.

-- Have the driver place the pallets around the yard (you must tell him where you want them placed).
+- Let the driver know where you would like pallets places.
 A minimum of 10’ opening is required for our drivers to access the yard with our forklift.
 Each pallet is a 4’x4’ with 520 sq ft. of sod.
 Be sure you have the driver set the panels a few feet outside of the area to be covered by that pallet, so that the pallet does not interfere with the installation.

 - Green side up

 - Just before laying each row of sod, rake out any low spots, footprints, or forklift marks.